 - To cut holes in the cardboard box, use the knife point to poke small cuts through the cardboard around the circle.
 It’s much easier (and safer) to poke a series of holes around a small circle than to try to drag the knife around the edge of a circle.

 - Buttons may be a tight fit into the cut-out circles.
 If the buttons seem like they won’t fit, advise students to cut around the outside of their drawn circles.

 - Mount the joystick onto the box.
 Tell students: To mount the joystick, slide it through the square hole in the top of your box, making sure that the metal tabs that stick out slide through the short slots cut around the square hole.
 Since the metal plate on top of the joystick is bigger than the hole, the joystick rests on the top of the box.
 Use tape to secure the metal plate onto the box.

 - Take apart the arcade buttons: Next, students take apart the arcade buttons before using the plastic screw to clamp them onto the tops of their boxes.
 Tell students: To take apart the buttons, pull back on the plastic clip that holds the small black rectangular switch on the bottom of the button and rotate the small black switch until it comes free.
 With the switch removed, unscrew the plastic ring (nut) on the bottom of the threaded button shaft (screw).
 Refer to Figures 3-6 for the process of taking apart the buttons.
-It may help to show students the short video, Arcade Button Setup.
+It may help to show students the short video, Arcade Button Setup, shown below.

 - Mount the buttons: Have students mount the arcade buttons to their controllers following these steps.